The Wellness & Rundown Wednesday, June 24

 When to see a doctor

 Rule out secondary causes before accepting a diagnosis of primary burning mouth syndrome.
-These include: oral candidiasis (thrush), poorly fitting dental prosthetics, specific medication side effects (ACE inhibitors are a known cause), nutritional deficiencies, and autoimmune conditions affecting oral mucosa.
+These include oral candidiasis (thrush), poorly fitting dental prosthetics, specific medication side effects (ACE inhibitors are a known cause), nutritional deficiencies, and autoimmune conditions affecting oral mucosa.
 A referral to an oral medicine specialist (not a general dentist) is more likely to be productive than repeated general dental visits.

 Where to start

 This week: switch to an alcohol-free, bland toothpaste and mouthwash.
 Start alpha-lipoic acid at 600 mg with breakfast and dinner.
 Ask your doctor for B12 (with methylmalonic acid) and folate levels.
 Carry water everywhere.
 Give the ALA trial 90 days before evaluating.
-The mechanism is real and the interventions exist — the challenge is finding a provider who knows to look for them.
+The mechanism is real and the interventions exist.
+The challenge is finding a provider who knows to look for them.

 This article is for informational purposes only and is not medical advice.
 Statements about supplements have not been evaluated by the Food and Drug Administration.
 Speak with your physician before starting any new regimen.
+This article contains affiliate links; see our disclosure page for details.